smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/GetInteriorVehicleData.md

 In case

 - RC app sends valid and allowed-by-policies GetInteriorVehicleData_request without "subscribe" parameter
-- and SDL gets GetInteriorVehicleData_response with "resultCode: <any-result>" and with "isSubscribed" param from HMI
+- and SDL gets GetInteriorVehicleData_response with resultCode: <"any-result"> and with "isSubscribed" param from HMI

 SDL must

-transfer GetInteriorVehicleData_response with "resultCode: <any-result>" and without "isSubscribed" param to the related app.
+transfer GetInteriorVehicleData_response with resultCode: <"any-result"> and without "isSubscribed" param to the related app.

 Information: SDL ignores HMI's subscription status (since the app does not request it), but just transfers HMI's response with removed "isSubscribed" param to the app.